camdlp/VRSpeechTrainer/README.md

 ## Contributing

-If you would like to contribute to the VRSpeech project, please follow these steps:
+If you would like to contribute to the VR Speech project, please follow these steps:

 1. Fork the repository on GitHub.